MysteriousTrial/MysteriousTrial/README.md

 # MysteriousTrial

-I'm a highly experienced Rust developer.
+I'm a highly experienced software developer, fluent in the Rust and Java programming languages.